 Hall Effect Transducers

-.
-According to hall effect, if a conducting material strip carries current in the presence of a transverse magnetic field; an EMF is produced between two edges of conductor in a direction perpendicular to both the magnetic field and the direction of the current as shown in figure below.
+Hall Effect Transducers are the transducers which work on the principle of hall effect.
+According to hall effect, if a conducting material strip carries current in the presence of a transverse magnetic field; an EMF is produced between two edges of the conductor in a direction perpendicular to both the magnetic field and the direction of the current as shown in the figure below.

 The output voltage is given by